wendirad/yenepay.sdk.python/README.md

 ```

 ### Creating cart checkout
-* Cart checkout are used for multiple items checkout.
+* Cart checkout is used for multiple items checkout.

 ```python
 from yenepay import Client, Item, Cart